 With a personalized support system of career coaches and industry professionals who know the missteps our learners need to avoid, students can focus on their coursework knowing someone is watching out for them.

 Studies show that 20% of eligible students don’t apply for financial aid and another 36% have to take remedial classes.
 These compounding setbacks often mean that first-gen students spend a lot of time and effort playing catch up, which often means missing out on the full “college experience” in order to just get by.
 If first-gen students find it difficult to ask for help, it’s easy to see why so many resources go unused.
 Understanding their options and having a plan for success levels the playing field and gives already disadvantaged students the confidence to face the challenges ahead.

-Students who use the resources available to them are at an advantage, however, without a support system to keep them accountable and focused, it’s difficult to make it through the inevitable rough patches.
+Students who use the resources available are at an advantage; however, without a support system to keep them accountable and focused, it’s difficult to make it through the inevitable rough patches.
 Whether it’s family, a group of friends, or an academic support system, students who have access to supportive communities perform better than those who don’t.

 Impacting Future Generations